11 — Snake¶

 3. FoodConsumeSystem¶

-Checks if the head overlaps food.
-If so: removes the food entity, increments SnakeLength and Score.
+If the head overlaps food, removes the food entity and increments SnakeLength and Score.

 4. SegmentTrimSystem¶